-In fall 2012, QMSS began offering a concentration that provides students interested in the discipline of Economics with a framework for a comprehensive and rigorous Master's-level course of study.
-Since its launch, we have significantly improved the Economics Concentration to better suit student interests and qualifications through enhanced integration with Columbia's world-class Department of Economics.
-QMSS students concentrating in Economics now have tremendous flexibility to tailor their educational experiences to ensure the best fit with their backgrounds, abilities, interests, and goals.
+For a number of years now, QMSS has been offering a focus that provides students interested in the discipline of Economics with a framework for a comprehensive and rigorous Master's-level course of study.
+The Economics Focus is integrated with Columbia's world-class Department of Economics.
+QMSS students focusing on Economics now have a tremendous opportunity to tailor their economics educational experiences to ensure the best fit with their backgrounds, abilities, interests, and goals.
 More information can be found here.

 Data Science Focus

 The emerging field of data science has the potential to revolutionize the social sciences as the analysis of "Big Data" using machine learning plays an ever-expanding role in the exploration of the economic, political, and social world.
 Over the past several years, QMSS has built out a very robust and dynamic curriculum in data science, teaching highly sought-after courses on "Data Mining for Social Science," "Applied Data Science," "Modern Data Structures," "Natural Language Processing for the Social Sciences," "Data Visualization," "Machine Learning for the Social Sciences," and a "Practicum in Large-Scale Data Analysis."
 These courses are taught in either R or Python, or more frequently, both.
 A great many of recent QMSS alumni are working as data scientists and they most commonly went through the Data Science Focus.
 QMSS has a very close working relationship with Columbia's Data Science Institute (DSI) as well.
 We have developed a number of strategic partnerships and valuable learning opportunities, and being part of the Data Science Focus will certainly help students stay abreast of the latest initiatives and events in this space.
 More information about that focus and a complete course plan can be found here.